×

 Kids with dyslexia face the following problems with motor skills:

-• Poor motor skills causing flaws in the pencil’s accuracy, control, and speed.
+• Poor motor skills cause flaws in the pencil’s accuracy, control, and speed.

-• Difficulty in remembering things, such as rote learning, daily routines, and self-organisation.
+• Difficulty in remembering things, such as rote learning, daily routines, and self-organization.

 • Perplexed by the distinctions between east and west, up and down, and left and right.